Rua76/SplicePuffin/README.md

 ---

 ## To evaluate the model

 All codes are stored in the `evaluate` directory.

-1. `evaluate_auprc.py` script is used to calculate the AUPRC value of a specific replicate.
+1. *OUTDATED* `evaluate_auprc.py` script is used to calculate the AUPRC value of a specific replicate.
 Use the following command to evaluate a specific replicate:

     ```bash
     python evaluate_auprc.py \